-- 2018 Two incidents reported of dating violence occurring on campus.
-One incident reported of stalking occurring on campus No records to indicate reports of domestic violence.
-There were no reported incidents of crimes committed related to national origin or gender identity - 2019 Three incidents reported of dating violence occurring on campus.
-One incident reported of stalking occurring on campus.
+2019 Three incidents reported of dating violence occurring on campus.

+One incident reported of stalking occurring on campus

 No records to indicate reports of domestic violence.
-There were no reported incidents of crimes committed related to national origin or gender identity - 2020 Three incidents reported of dating violence occurring on campus.
+There were no reported incidents of crimes committed related to national origin or gender identity

+2020 Three incidents reported of dating violence occurring on campus.

 No records to indicate reports of domestic violence or stalking.
+There were no reported incidents of crimes committed related to national origin or gender identity.

+Two incidents reported relating to race.

+2021 One incident reported of stalking occurring on campus.

+tioned crime categories within this year's report.

-There were no reported incidents of crimes committed related to national origin or gender identity Two Incidents reported relating to race.
+No records to indicate reports of dating violence or domestic violence.
+There were no reported incidents of crimes committed related to national origin or gender identity

+One incident reported relating to religion..